 - Integrates cost and military utility to illuminate the trade space

 - Yields information to compare many options cost and capability

-- Reduces potential sources of bias for development of candidate solutions
+- Reduces potential sources of bias for the development of candidate solutions

 The CCA process emphasizes capability and affordability discussions.
-A CCA is required to support 12 distinct requirements and acquisition decision points, to include Initial Capabilities Document (ICD), Materiel Development Decision (MDD), Analysis of Alternatives (AoA), and at each requirements and acquisition forum through production.
-The 12 points are depicted at the top of the CCA Decision Framework (Figure 1), that shows the points grouped into three phases.
+A CCA is required to support 12 distinct requirements and acquisition decision points, to include the Initial Capabilities Document (ICD), Materiel Development Decision (MDD), Analysis of Alternatives (AoA), and at each requirements and acquisition forum through production.
+See figure below.

 AcqLinks and References: